BEng/MEng Joint Computing and Mathematics

 Standard UK Qualifications

 For further recommendations on A-levels, see the tab on Qualification Advice for Computing.
-We strongly encourage applicants to take Further Maths at A2 or AS level.

 We also accept the Edexcel International A levels.